Why should I head to Belgium to study games?

 Address

-If the basic principle of the policy plan means that 'quality is our driving force', and that every aspect of the policy can be tested against this, then LUCA undeniably wants to develop and nurture a strong quality culture: a culture that leaves based on trust in people with talent and expertise, and which is aimed at valuing, inspiring and improving.
+If the fundamental attitude of the policy plan implies that ‘quality is our driving force’, and that every aspect of the policy can be assessed against this, then LUCA undeniably aims to build and nurture a strong quality culture: a culture based on trust in people with talent and expertise, and aimed at valuing, inspiring, and improving.

-The formal quality framework for training within LUCA was named KOPERA, which stands for: Critically Analyzing the Quality of Training with Peers in Own Direction.
+The formal quality framework for study programmes within LUCA was named KOPERA, which stands for: Critically Analyzing the Quality of Study Programmes with Peers in Self-Direction.

-For KOPERA, LUCA starts from a vision of quality care that is based on trust and aimed at valuing, inspiring and improving.
+For KOPERA, LUCA starts from a vision of quality assurance that stems from trust and is aimed at valuing, inspiring, and improving.

-During the six-year KOPERA cycle, each training course receives a panel of critical friends who examine the implementation of the quality characteristics and examine how the training contributes to the general LUCA policy.
+During the six-year KOPERA cycle, each study programme receives a panel of critical friends who review the implementation of the quality characteristics and examine how the programme contributes to the general LUCA policy.

-The final element of KOPERA is the ultimate assurance of training quality.
-The key question is: "Does the program have a good quality culture that follows the 'plan-do-check-act' circle?"
+The culmination of KOPERA is the ultimate assurance of programme quality.
+The core question here is: "does the study program have a good quality culture that follows the ‘plan-do-check-act’ cycle?"

-LUCA publishes a quality sheet for each course.
-You can find this on the Education Quality page.
+LUCA publishes a quality sheet for every study program.
+You can find this on the 'Quality Assurance' page.